The Pelvic Congestion Syndrome Pain Management Starter Pack (20+ Ways To Relieve PCS Pain)

 If you don’t live in a legal medical marijuana state or want to avoid THC, CBD products can be amazing.

-I have used my MedTerra Rapid Cooling CBD Cream on my abdomen, lower back, and hip and have taken the 3000mg CBD tincture for temporary pain relief.
+I have used my MedTerra Rapid Cooling CBD Cream on my abdomen, lower back, and hip.
 (Use my code NOURISHING to save 10% on your order!)

 CBD/Cannabis also helps with anxiety — which, unfortunately, often accompanies PCS.